-Everyone reacts to a job lay off in their own individual way.
+Everyone reacts to a job loss in their own individual way.
 Some people panic and try to find another job immediately.
 Other people relax and take some time off.
 No matter how you react, however, it is important to take care of certain things that will prove to be important to your future.

-If you have vested stock options with your company that you have not yet exercised then you need to speak to your human resources representative about how many days you have to exercise those options when you are terminated.
+If you have vested stock options with your company that you have not yet exercised, then you need to speak to your human resources representative about how many days you have to exercise those options when you are terminated.

 Make sure that you know the exact ending date of each type of insurance coverage.
 Take care of any vision or dental issues prior to the date on which your insurance expires.
 Also, consider replacing the insurance coverage if you feel that is important for you or your immediate family.

 Have you been discriminated against by a potential or current employer -- as a job applicant or current employee?
 To best protect your legal rights you should discuss your situation with an employment lawyer.
-Meet with a local employment for employees attorney sooner rather than later to protect your rights.
+Meet with a local employment attorney sooner rather than later to protect your rights.